Pi-hils/CV/README.md

 <p>I am an ambitious, creative and self-motivated <strong>Full Stack Developer</strong> who enjoys solving complex problems and helping my team to succeed.
 As I take genuine pleasure in dissecting concepts to examine what works best and why it works or does nnot work, I decided to study at on eof Europe's leading coding bootcamp, Makers Academy.

-I am naturally inquisitive and methodical in my thinking, always aiming to break down problems into small achievable actions.
 I am looking for opportunities where I can continue to learn, whilst solving real-world problems with a team of ambitious people.</p>

-### Where to find me
+<h2>Where to find me</h2>
 <div align="center">

 [![LinkedIn Profile]](https://www.linkedin.com/in/hilda-amponsah-0a0129124/)